Tags

 This note was torn and scattered on road.

-I saw him again in a taxi but why is he going the other way to our home?
-I called him on his number for the hundredth time and again it went straight to the voice mail.
-Why is he not replying and coming back home, it’s been a month.
-I started walking in the direction Vivan’d taxi went.
+I saw him again in a cab but why is he going the other way to our home?
+I called him on his number for the hundredth time and again it went straight to the voicemail.
+Why is he not replying and coming back home, it’s been a month?
+I started to walk in the direction Vivan’s cab went.
 “Great, a three-way road, where would he have gone?”
-I bellowed in anger, counted to twenty-three and took the way to the park, our park where Vivan I used to sneak in our college days.
+I bellowed in anger, counted to twenty-three and took the way to the park, our park where Vivan I used to sneak during our college days.
 Even After two years of our marriage, we have managed several blissful trips to our park.
-There he is, at our place in the park, why is he wearing different clothes?
-I could only see his side profile, I tried to run after him but my sour leg is holding me back.
+There he was, at our place in the park, why is he wearing different clothes?
+I could only see his side silhouette.
+I tried to run after him but my sour leg was holding me back.
 Then he turned and gave me his signature crooked soulful smile and I felt like every nerve ending in my body was a live wire.

 Wind swept this note away.

-Back at home I saw something move, something fast and shadowy.
-I whipped my head around but there was nothing there, so I stepped in the wash room.
+Back at home, I saw something move, something fast and shadowy.
+I whipped my head around but there was nothing, so I stepped into the washroom.
 I realized I could smell Vivan.
 The small space was filled with him.
-The panic was back and my eyes scudded around looking for–what?
-I was afraid to look in the mirror, in case I saw some stranger looking back at me.
-It was then that I saw his wash bag had slipped off the shelf.
-Things had tumbled out and a bottle of something had broken.
+The panic was back and my eyes scuffed around looking for–what?
+I was afraid to look in the mirror, in case I saw some stranger staring back at me.
+It was then I saw his wash bag has slipped off the shelf.
+Things have tumbled out and a bottle of something was broken.
 I crouched down; it wasn’t Vivan I could smell, it was just his aftershave.

 This one was Burnt.